Norwich City School District

-The School District is organized on a PreK-2, 3-5, 6-8, 9-12 plan with students attending a full-day kindergarten and six years of elementary school, followed by three years of middle school and a four-year high school program.
+The Norwich City School District is organized on a PreK-2, 3-5, 6-8, 9-12 plan with students attending a full-day kindergarten and six years of elementary school, followed by three years of middle school and a four-year high school program.

-About our Community
+About the Norwich Community

 The Norwich City School District is located in Chenango County, approximately 40 miles north of Binghamton and 45 miles south of Utica.
 The District encompasses a geographic area of approximately 110 square miles and includes all or parts of ten townships, all in Chenango County.
 The school district population has been estimated at 13,000.

 The Norwich area is largely rural in character, but the City of Norwich is commercial and industrial.
 The City is home to manufacturers such as Procter & Gamble Pharmaceuticals, Unison Industries (jet engine ignition systems and electronic products), NBT Bank, N.A. (financial services), QUEST International-Sheffield Products, Inc. (dairy by-products), and the offices of Chobani, LLC (yogurt).
 The community is served by a modern and fully accredited 123-bed hospital, Guernsey Memorial Library, a newly completed YMCA, Chamber of Commerce, Performing Arts Center and Gallery, and several museums including the Northeast Classic Car Museum.